end2endzone/end2endzone-hugo/content/blog/2015-02-15-hdhomerun-tv-dump-unleash-the-dvr-capabilities-of-your-free-to-air-live-tv-stream.md

   * _**Unique**_:
     Simply specify a date and time.
   * _**Repetitive**_:
-    A value is used for repeating on minutes, hours, days,&nbsp; weeks and months starting on specified date and time.
+    A value is used for repeating on minutes, hours, days,  weeks and months starting on specified date and time.
   * _**Daily**_:
     Specify the type from Everyday, Week days and Week ends starting on the specified date and time.
   * _**Weekly**_: